 - Replacement cost coverage, which does not take depreciation into account.
 This coverage helps reimburse you for the difference between the actual cash value of your belongings and what you paid to repair or replace them.

 Condo association coverage

 It's also important to understand what is covered by your condo association's insurance policy, sometimes referred to as the master policy.
 Your association's policy may help cover areas such as the boiler room and the roof, as well as hallways and other shared spaces, including the common rooms and swimming pool.

-In some cases, the master policy may cover the structure of your own condo unit, including the walls and the floors, the III says.
+In some cases, the master policy may cover the structure of your own condo unit, including the walls and the floors, the Insurance Information Institute (III) says.
 Other master policies might provide coverage for your unit's original construction and fixtures, while others might cover only bare walls, ceilings and floors, according to the III.
 The terms of the master policy can affect your own insurance coverage of the unit.
 It's a good idea to brush up on what protection your condo association has in place so that you know what types of coverage your personal policy should provide.